Mensa-Philosophical-Circle/finrarmag/README.md

 Based on Mern Stack (Node.js / Express.js / MongoDb / React.js ) 👨‍💻

-### May i can use IDURAR for Commercial use :
+### May i can use finrarmag for Commercial use

-- Yes You can use IDURAR for free for personal or Commercial use.
+- Yes You can use finrarmag for free for personal or Commercial use.

 ## Free Open Source ERP / CRM App

-IDURAR is Open "Fair-Code" Source ERP / CRM (Invoice / Inventory / Accounting / HR) Based on Mern Stack (Node.js / Express.js / MongoDb / React.js ) with Ant Design (AntD) and Redux
+finrarmag is Open "Fair-Code" Source ERP / CRM (Invoice / Inventory / Accounting / HR) Based on Mern Stack (Node.js / Express.js / MongoDb / React.js ) with Ant Design (AntD) and Redux

 ## Getting started